jcaillon/valet/README.md

 - You struggle to even remember how they are named and how to invoke them.
 - They are not correctly documented.
 - They all follow a different convention regarding options and arguments.
-- You never implemented tests for your scripts because you don't known how to do that fast.
+- You never implemented tests for your scripts because you don't know how to do that fast.

 **→ This is where Valet can help you!**